peter-szrnka/ngAdsense/README.md

  2. Add the custom directive `<adsense-directive>` to your html page or template.
  3. Setup all three mandatory fields.
  4. Ready!

+ *Important: This solution cannot be tested on local developer environment!*

 ## Example